-A personal injury and wrongful death law firm serving the people of Moses Lake, Washington
+Personal injury and wrongful death attorneys serving the people of Moses Lake, Washington

 Moses Lake is a town of around 20,000 people that serves as the recreational and commercial center of Grant County, WA.
 The town is geared toward outdoor activity, with numerous bicycle lanes, walking trails, and sharrows.
 For families, Surf ‘n Slide Water Park attracts both locals and visitors during the temperate summer months.